 Getting Clearbit onboard was not the most straightforward test I’ve ever run for a partner.
 It required multiple calls with our point of contact at Thnks, calls with the reps at Clearbit, negotiations back and forth, and some onboarding for the platform itself.
 It was complicated, but the end results were more than worth it.

 Despite the complexity, the thinking that went behind it is pretty standard for how we tackle testing and optimizations for our partners.
 We followed the steps Growth Marketers always take when introducing a new tactic:

 - Isolate a problem metric you’re looking to improve (Our lead to MQL rate is holding us back)

 - Find the root cause of the problem (Facebook targeting options are not as robust and accurate as we need)

 - Put a plan in place to address the problem (Clearbit gives us the targeting options needed to drive more qualified leads)

 - Execute and analyze results (Our lead qualification rate for Clearbit campaigns is 61% higher than non-Clearbit campaigns)

 If you’re interested in exploring this type of testing framework and talking through some solutions we can offer to help your user acquisition, give us a holler!
 We’d love to talk.

-Hi there!
-I’m Ethan, a Growth Marketer based in Steamboat Springs, Colorado.
-I have four years of digital agency experience under my belt creating and executing acquisition strategies for companies in a number of different verticals across a variety of channels.
-When I’m not at my desk you can find me skiing, mountain biking or chasing my dog around in the mountains.
+Ethan, Growth Marketer with Tuff, has four years of digital agency experience under his belt creating and executing acquisition strategies for companies in a number of different verticals across a variety of channels.